ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * NSX-T L2 bridge - In this approach an NSX-T Edge VM or preferably a pair of NSX-T Edge VMs, are deployed on the NSX-V prepared hosts.
 These Edge VMs are registered with NSX-T Manager and a L2Bridge configured to connect the required NSX-V VXLAN (virtual wire) to an NSX-T segment.
 For more information, see [Migration that uses vMotion or third-party tools and NSX-T L2 bridge](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-l2-nsx-t).
 * VMware HCX - VMware HCX is a solution that is primarily used for migrating workloads between environments, and consists of a number of services to achieve workload mobility.
 HCX integrates into both NSX-V and NSX-T. HCX Network Extension (NCX-NE) allows simultaneous bridging of multiple networks.
 The solution is useful in cases where the applications are spread across multiple segments and need inter-app connectivity for extended periods of time during the migration.
 Using HCX allows bridging of eight segments at a time per HCX-NE pair.
 This action is especially useful if a workload spans multiple segments.
 For more information, see [Workload migration with HCX](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-hcx).

 A third possible Layer 2 approach is to use NSX-T L2VPN.
 In this approach, the NSX-V environment acts as the L2VPN client and the NSX-T environment acts as the L2VPN server.
 The L2 VPN connection is secured with a route-based IPsec tunnel between the L2 VPN server and the L2 VPN client.
-This approach is not recommended in {{site.data.keyword.cloud_notm}} between two VMware Solutions Dedicated instances for V2T migration as NSX-T L2 Bridge offers better performance.
+This approach is not recommended in {{site.data.keyword.cloud_notm}} between two vCenter Server instances for V2T migration as NSX-T L2 Bridge offers better performance.
 And also because {{site.data.keyword.cloud_notm}} private network supports large MTU (jumbo frames).
 {: note}

 ## Related links
 {: #v2t-planning-links}